stanfordjournalism/data-journalism-notebooks/README.md

 Below are the most important bits for day-to-day usage:

+- C

 - To add new Jupyter Notebooks to your JupyterLite page, add them to the `/content/` folder.
-  - Note, you can run Jupyter Lab locally to test things before deploying.
+  - Note, you can run Jupyter Lab locally to test things before deploying (see __Working locally__ below).
 - To update pre-existing notebooks, start Jupyter Lab and open the relevant notebooks in the `content/` folder.
 Alternatively, you can edit Notebooks on the deployed JupyterLite instance on GitHub Pages, and then download the file and save it in the `content/` folder (effectively over-writing the pre-existing version).
-- Update `requirements.txt` to add new libs to the JupyterLite
+- Update the `Pipfile` and `requirements.txt` to add new libs to the JupyterLite instance on GitHub Pages.

 **IMPORTANT**: To deploy changes: